Samw1s3/group_project1/README.md

 In this project, we have worked to create a polished UI.
 At least two server API's must be used.
 Client - side site storage must be used
-CSS famework must be used other than Bootstrap
+CSS framework must be used other than Bootstrap
 The projest must meet good quality coding standards (indentation, scoping, nameing, etc) No alerts, confirms, or promts may be used.
 Must be deplayed in Github pages